Eric is a science and technology teacher who is a bookworm and logophile. He often writes about scientific thought, theories and research.

-The following are 12 examples of groups or species of sharks that can be found in the Philippines.
+The following are 10 examples of groups or species of sharks.

-This animal is featured on the 100 Philippine peso bill.
-Local call it butanding.
 It is not a dangerous living thing, in fact, you can swim with them.
-However, it is considered a vulnerable animal and protected, never attempt to touch it, or else, you can fine or possible prison sentence by just doing it.
+However, it is considered a vulnerable animal and protected, never attempt to touch it, or else, you can find or possible prison sentence by just doing it.

 It is easily distinguished from other selachimorph by its flattened and expanded hammer-shaped head.
 The unusual-shaped head improves its ability to find prey.

 These strong swimmers usually travel in schools.
 They do not actively seek out human prey, but are very defensive and will attack when provoked.
 There are only 17 documented attacks by these pelagic swimmers since 1580 AD and all of them are not fatal.

 It has an unusual, long tail, the length is the same as its body.
 They use it as a whip to stun prey before feeding them.